Healthcare and social welfare system and responsibilities

 Ministry of Social Affairs and Health

-- Directs and guides the development of social welfare and health care services, and social welfare and health care policy
+- directs and guides the development and policies of social security and healthcare and social welfare services

-- Defines social welfare and health care policy guidelines, prepares key reforms and guides their implementation and coordination
+- sets the guidelines for healthcare and social welfare policy, prepares key reforms and guides their implementation and coordination

 Research and development